sepandhaghighi/pyrgg/README.md

 ## Citing

-If you use pyrgg in your research, please cite the [JOSS paper](http://joss.theoj.org/papers/da33f691984d9a35f66ff93a391bbc26 "Pyrgg JOSS Paper") ;-)
+If you use PyRGG in your research, please cite the [JOSS paper](http://joss.theoj.org/papers/da33f691984d9a35f66ff93a391bbc26 "PyRGG JOSS Paper") ;-)

 <pre>
 @article{Haghighi2017,